GluuFederation/community-edition-package/update/4.0/testing/remote/README.md

 python update_remote_ldap.py -o --remote-ldap
 ```

-Upgrade script will download all necassary components and upgrade them.
-Once it propmts the following
+Upgrade script will download all necessary components and upgrade them.
+Once it prompts the following
 (note `hostname` and `rootUserPassword` will be different for your server)

 ```